chef-boneyard/chef-rfc/new/community_guidelines.md

 #### Procedure for Incident Handling

-Behavior outside of our community guidelines is unacceptable and should and will not be tolerated by anyone.
-If you encounter such behavior, please report it immediately.
+**When we disagree, we consult others**

+Disagreements, both social and technical, happen all the time.
+When they occur, we seek to resolve disagreements and differing views constructively and with the help of the community and community processes.
+When disagreements escalate, we ask our community advocates to step in to moderate, mediate, and help resolve tense situations.

 The Chef Community advocates are well informed on how to deal with incidents.
-Report the harassment incident (preferably in writing) to one of the community advocates listed below.
+Report the incident (preferably in writing) to one of the community advocates listed below.
 See the "Roles" section above for a description of each role.

 * Decider
   * Adam Jacob - &lt;[adam@getchef.com](mailto:adam@getchef.com)&gt; - IRC: holoway